Red Fox Feral Fox

 Photo: Fox with its pry - a bandicoot

-Foxes also cause significant economic losses to farmers by preying on poultry, young lambs, and goats.
-An unsubstantiated claim puts the total annual cost of foxes to Australia’s environment and economy at $227.5 million per year.
+In addition to harming wildlife, foxes also cause significant economic losses to farmers by preying on poultry, young lambs, and goats.
+An unsubstantiated claim puts the total annual cost of foxes to Australia’s environment and economy at $227.5 million annually.

 10 Red Fox Facts